jspsych/2015-jspsych-cogsci-tutorial/README.md

 This folder contains the `random-number` plugin example and a simple experiment that uses the plugin.

+### advanced-design-patterns

+Working examples of the "advanced design patterns" covered in the tutorial.
+These are examples that highlight different programming strategies for getting jspsych to do more advanced tasks.

 ## Other helpful links

 ### jsPsych project